 - First, the Radiology nurse will insert an IV line into a vein in your hand or arm.
 You may receive fluids or medicine through the IV during your procedure.
 You may also be given a mild sedative (medicine to help you relax) through your IV before your biopsy. - The CT technologist will help you get into position on the CT table.
-We will use pillows to help you hold the right position for the scan. - We will use the first few scans to confirm the biopsy area and the safest way for us to reach this area. - We will then mark the needle insertion site on your skin.
-We will scrub and disinfect your skin around the insertion site, and put a sterile drape over the area. - Then we will inject a local anesthetic (numbing medicine) at the insertion site.
-This will numb the area so you do not feel the incision or the biopsy needle. - Then, a small incision will be made in your skin.
+We will use pillows to help you hold the correct position for the scan. - We will use the first few scans to confirm the biopsy area and the safest way for us to reach this area. - We will then mark the needle insertion site on your skin.
+We will scrub and disinfect your skin around the insertion site, and put a sterile drape over the area.

+A CT technologist will help you get into position on the CT table.

+- Then we will inject a local anesthetic (numbing medicine) at the insertion site.
+This will numb the area so you do not feel the incision or the biopsy needle. - Then we will make a small incision in your skin.
 The biopsy needle will be inserted through this incision. - We will ask you not to move or cough during your procedure.
-We will also ask you to hold your breath at different times.
+We may also ask you to hold your breath at different times.
 It is very important that you try to hold your breath each time we ask you to.
 It will ensure that the needle is getting tissue from the right area. - Your doctor will use the CT image to guide the needle to the correct site and remove a small amount of tissue.
-We may need to take several tissue samples. - After all the samples are taken, the needle will be removed. - After any bleeding has stopped at the incision site, we will place a bandage over it.
+We may need to take several tissue samples. - After all the samples are taken, the needle will be removed. - After any bleeding has stopped at the incision site, we will put a bandage over it.
 There will be only slight bleeding.
 You will not need stitches. - After your biopsy, you will go to the limited-stay area.
-There, nurses will monitor you to make sure there are no complications.
+There, nurses will monitor you to make sure there are no problems.
 Most patients stay here for 4 or more hours before they leave.